Who We Are

 About Boscombe Baptist Church

-We’re made up of people from all different ages and backgrounds so you needn’t worry about not fitting in.
-Our services are a blend of traditional and newer styles.
-We sing newer songs as well as timeless hymns, led by our devoted music group.
+We’re made up of people from different ages and backgrounds so you needn’t worry about not fitting in.
+Our services are a blend of traditional and newer styles; we sing newer songs as well as timeless hymns, led by our devoted music group.

 We’ve been based in Boscombe for quite some time!
 Further down this page you’ll find a timeline of our church history.
 You’ll also find info about our leadership, as well as an overview of our church beliefs, so if you’re looking to join us you can have a read of this in advance.